The Cheesy Index? What the…

 Privacy concerns prohibit us from posting our Net Worth.
 It is a very personal number and a personal choice not to inform the world about it.
 However, there is a very simply way to let all you voyeurs join in on our path to Financial Independence and Early Retirement (FIRE).

-Thanks to a simple but brilliant comment by Amber Tree Leaves.
+Thanks to a simple but brilliant comment made by my friend Amber Tree Leaves.
 We hereby present to you our own index: The Cheesy Index.

 The Cheesy Index works as follows (it’s really, really simple actually):